Your Guide to Choosing a Healthcare Flat Rate Answering Service

-The billing practices for healthcare flat rate answering services have change, a lot.
+The billing practices for healthcare flat rate answering services have changed a lot.
 And for good reason.
 Here’s what you need to know.

 In years past, call centers offered a flat rate price for unlimited calls.
-The problem was, only side benefited.
+The problem was, the only side benefited.
 The medical practice.
-It was the equivalent to paying $175 for unlimited car repairs.
+It was the equivalent of paying $175 for unlimited car repairs.
 The only medical offices that were buying it were those with widely high inbound calls.
-A medical answering service is heavily labor intensive.
+Medical answering service is heavily labor-intensive.
 In fact, every billable minute requires human labor.
-So, when labor costs outweigh billable time, you can’t sustain the business model.
+So, when labor costs outweigh the billable time, you can’t sustain the business model.

-However, there remains a form of flat rate answering services.
-In todays world you have options to pay a flat fee for a predetermined number of minutes per month.
-There are usually multiple packages to choose from, and as such small – medium – large health care practices can all take advantage of a mutually beneficial solutions.
+However, there remains a form of flat-rate answering services.
+In todays world, you have the options to pay a flat fee for a predetermined number of minutes per month.
+There are usually multiple packages to choose from, and as such small – medium – large health care practices can all take advantage of mutually beneficial solutions.

 Ask anyone who is seeking healthcare how much they hate automated phone services and menu systems and they’ll talk your ear off.
 When people call their doctor for care, they don’t want to talk to a robot but a real person who can help them with what they’re going through.
 When you choose a flat rate answering service, you ensure that you get quality customer service without having to spend more than you need to.